GEOS-ESM/jedi-bundle/docs/_platforms/building_jedi_code_on_discover_sles12.md

 jedi_bundle clone configure build.yaml
 ```

 6) Then proceed building JEDI using a compute node.
-First, request interactive nodes with the following:
+First, request interactive nodes with the following (Note: 1 hour could be insufficient if Discover IO load is high.
+If that is the case simply request interactive nodes again and submit `make` command with the proper modules loaded):

 ``` bash
 salloc --time=1:00:00